kinguser981/TWRP-Recovery-Flags/README.md

 # Custom battery readout path, don't use the given path though, it is intended to be used for a full diagnostic.
 TW_CUSTOM_BATTERY_PATH := /sys/class/power_supply/battery/batt_attr_text

-# CPU temp sysfs path, if it is zero all the time.
-TW_CUSTOM_CPU_TEMP_PATH := true

-# Remove the ability to encrypt backups with a password
-TW_EXCLUDE_ENCRYPTED_BACKUPS := true

-# Supply a custom init.rc for the recovery
-TARGET_RECOVERY_INITRC := device/htc/pico/ramdisk/recovery/init.recovery.rc

 # Set the default language, if not english
 TW_DEFAULT_LANGUAGE := en-US